yazgazan/YSh/Doc/basics/pipes.md

 Various modes could be availables to the user **(I need external opinions here ...)** :

-- sequential : parallel commands (here the grep commands) should be executed sequentially in the order the pipes first apear (here p1,p2).
+- sequential (not practical) : parallel commands (here the grep commands) should be executed sequentially in the order the pipes first apear (here p1,p2).
+Problem is, the commands could be "ever-lasting".
 - parallel : parallel commands should be executed in parallel.
 This mode could have differents behaviors with the outputs :
   1. no synchronization (least ideal solution) : the outputs (here to :res) get mixed without any control
   -  line synchronization : the outputs lines get mixed, keeping lines whole.